 - The Biostatistics and Bioinformatics Shared Resource Core is applying innovative approaches to study design, data collection, and statistical and bioinformatic analysis.
 This includes the expansion of office hours and support of the analysis of ‘big data’.

 - The Translational Pathology Shared Resource Core will expand services to incorporate liquid biopsy expertise from VICC and provide a rich source of data and samples for MVTCP investigators for subsequent grant submissions.

-- The Partnership submitted a competitive renewal in January.
+- The Partnership successfully competed for renewed funding in January.